 Furthermore, this problem also occurs whenever you use a rate metric that is not defined by what you randomised on.
 So per-page view, per-click or click-through rate metrics will also be subject to the same problem if you are randomising on users.
 The team at Skyscanner suggest three ways of avoiding being misled by this statistical phenomenon.

 - Keep to user-level metrics when randomising on users and you will normally avoid an increased rate of false positives.

-- When it is necessary to use a metric that will be subject to the increased propensity of false positives there are methods of estimating the true variance and calculating accurate p-values.
+- When it is necessary use a metric that will be subject to the increased propensity of false positives.
+There are methods of estimating the true variance and calculating accurate p-values.
 Check this paper from the Microsoft team and also this one.

-- As calculating the true variance and accurate p-values can be computationally complex and time consuming you can just accept a higher false positive rate.
+- True variance and accurate p-values can be computationally complex and time consuming.
+You can just accept a higher false positive rate.
 Use AA tests to estimate how much the metric variance is inflated by the statistical phenomenon.

-There is an opportunity cost to running tests to their full length and so sometimes you may want to end tests early.
+There is an opportunity cost to running tests to their full length.
+Sometimes you may want to end tests early.
 This can be fine if you allow for the lower level of statistical confidence and the increased risk of a false positive.
-Indeed, there is evidence to suggest that provided you are continuously running tests this can largely compensate for any increase in the rate of false positives.
+There is evidence to suggest that you are continuously running tests.
+This can largely compensate for any increase in the rate of false positives.